jackieeth/msigner/README.md

 _This fork removes full-node dependency and process.env for more portable usage._

 ## Quick Start
+- There is no quick start.
+It's an rabbit hole.
+There are still many things you need to handle on your backend server.
-`npm i @jackieeth/msigner`, published at https://www.npmjs.com/package/@jackieeth/msigner, https://github.com/jackieeth/msigner
+- `npm i @jackieeth/msigner`, published at [NPM](https://www.npmjs.com/package/@jackieeth/msigner) and [Github](https://github.com/jackieeth/msigner)

-## How to Build NPM Module
+## How to build this npm module
 - `npm run build`
 - `npm login` (need a NPM account)
 - `npm publish --access public`